ibest/ARC/README.md

 A number of bugs were found which caused ARC to perform incorrectly including:
  - output only a subset of contigs in the final assemblies
  - crash if no SE reads were mapped and Spades assembler was used (thanks for spotting this https://github.com/brantfaircloth)

 Please ensure that you have updated your release since June 28, 2013.

 # ARC (Assembly by Reduced Complexity)

-ARC is a pipeline which facilitates iterative, reference guided *de nono* assemblies with the intent of 1) reducing time in analysis and increasing accuracy of results by only considering those reads which should assemble together and 2) reduce reference bias as compared to mapping based approaches.
+ARC is a pipeline which facilitates iterative, reference guided *de nono* assemblies with the intent of 1) reducing time in analysis and increasing accuracy of results by only considering those reads which should assemble together and 2) reducing reference bias as compared to mapping based approaches.
 The software is designed to work in situations where a whole-genome assembly is not the objective, but rather when the researcher wishes to assemble discreet 'targets' contained within next-generation shotgun sequence data.
-ARC decomplexifies the traditionally difficult problem of assembly by subsetting the reads into small, manageable pieces which can then be assembled quickly and efficiently.
+ARC decomplexifies the traditionally difficult problem of assembly by breaking the reads into small, manageable subsets which can then be assembled quickly and efficiently.
 Applications include those in which the researcher wishes to *de novo* assemble specific content and a set of semi-similar reference targets is available to initialize the assembly process.

 ARC has shown promise in: